History of Mongolia: Turkic Khaganates (552–630, 682–744), Tang rule (646–682)

-Uyghur state (744–840)
+Uyghur Khaganate (744–840)

-The Uyghurs, who were subjects to the Göktürks, revolted in 745 and founded the Uyghur Khaganate which replaced the Eastern Turkic Khaganate.
-The Uyghur kagan Bayanchur established Ordu-Baliq City on the Orkhon river in 751.
-The Tang Empire invited the Uyghurs to subdue the An Lushan rebellion in 755.
-Successful campaigns of the Uyghur Khaganate led to a peace with the Tang dynasty of China which paid compensation for the suppression of An in silk and grain for 12 years after 766.

-Though a faction of the Uyghurs were Buddhists, the Manichaeism became the official religion of the Khaganate in the 8th century.
+The Uyghurs, who were subjects to the Göktürks, revolted in 744 and founded the Uyghur Khaganate which replaced the Eastern Turkic Khaganate.
+The Uyghur kagan Bayanchur established the city of Ordu-Baliq on the Orkhon river in 751.
+Tang China invited the Uyghurs to subdue the An Lushan rebellion in 755.
+Successful campaigns of the Uyghur Khaganate led to a peace with the Tang dynasty which paid compensation for the suppression of An Lushan in silk and grain for 12 years after 766.
+Though a faction of the Uyghurs were Buddhists, Manichaeism became the official religion of the Khaganate in the 8th century.
 Nevertheless, the majority of the Uyghurs remained shamanists.
-The culture and economy of the Uyghur Kaganate were more advanced than those of its predecessors.
+The culture and economy of the Uyghur Khaganate were more advanced than those of its predecessors.
 The Uyghurs used a 12-month calendar and calculated the dates of solar and lunar eclipses.
-The Uyghurs developed their own writing system based on the Sogdian script.
-The Tang dynasty surreptitiously encouraged the Yenisei Kirghiz and the Karluks to attack the Uyghurs and the Uyghur Khaganate fell under an invasion of the Yenisei Kirghiz in 840.
+The Uyghurs developed their own writing system based on Sogdian script.
+The Tang dynasty secretly encouraged the Yenisei Kyrgyz and Karluks to attack the Uyghurs and the Uyghur Khaganate fell under an invasion of the Yenisei Kyrgyz in 840.

-The destruction of Uyghur Khaganate by Yenisei Kirghizes resulted in the end of Turkic dominance in Mongolia.
-According to historians, Kirghiz were not interested in assimilating newly acquired lands.
-The Kirghiz state was centered on Khakassia.
+The destruction of Uyghur Khaganate by the Yenisei Kyrgyz resulted in the end of Turkic dominance in Mongolia.
+According to historians, the Yenisei Kyrgyz were not interested in assimilating newly acquired lands.
+The Kyrgyz state was centered on Khakassia.